What's the process for applying?

 5. As soon as you select a program, complete the online application (linked from the program page).
 When prompted to put in your UA ID for the application fee, write 'non-ua student' in the ID field box.

 6. You will also need to complete the UA non-degree seeking application, which is available in your online application.
-This application will be an extra fee of $75.00 (undergraduate) or $35.00 (graduate).
+This application will be an extra fee of $50.00 (undergraduate AZ resident), $80.00 (undergraduate non-AZ resident), $85.00 (undergraduate international student) or $45.00 (graduate).
 You must be admitted as a non-degree student to the University of Arizona in order to pay for your program fees and to receive an official transcript at the conclusion of the program. *International Graduate Nondegree Seeking Students must meet UA's English proficiency requirements here.